steblynskyi/aws_python/README.md

   block configuration.
 - Evaluates IAM users for MFA enrollment and aged access keys.
 - Detects RDS databases that are public or unencrypted.
+- Audits KMS keys for disabled rotation and other metadata issues.
 - Checks Route53 hosted zones for DNSSEC coverage.
 - Flags ACM certificates that are near expiration or unused.
 - Reports on Systems Manager managed instances that are offline or